- The Illyrian king Genthios defects to Perseus for 300 talents, although only 10 are actually paid;

 Aftermath of the Battle of Pydna

 At Pydna, the Macedonian army had been effectively destroyed.
-By contrast, Roman casualties were incredibly light: between 80 and 100 men had been killed and many more wounded.
-Even though these figures might appear to be much too low, we should keep in mind that the battle only lasted about one hour and that none of the Roman units engaged – not even the Paeligni who suffered the heaviest casualties – were ever routed.
+By contrast, Roman casualties were incredibly light.
+According to our sources, between 80 and 100 men had been killed and many more wounded.
+Even though these figures are probably much too low, we should keep in mind that the battle only lasted about one hour and that none of the Roman units engaged – not even the Paeligni who suffered the heaviest casualties – were ever routed.
 Marcus Cato had distinguished himself during the battle, recovering the sword that he had lost in the fighting.
 For a long time, the consul Paullus feared that his second son Scipio Aemilianus – who was just seventeen years old at the time – had been killed, but the young man later returned to the Roman camp in good health.

 The road to the Macedonian capital of Pella now lay wide open for the Romans.
 Perseus realised he could not stay here and fled further east to Amphipolis in Thrace, arriving there on 24 June.
 By this time, the king was accompanied only by some 500 Cretans and his sons.
 When the king failed to rally support in Thrace, he boarded a ship and sailed to Samothrake (on 25 June), an island famous for its Pan-Hellenic Sanctuary of the Great Gods.
 The king took refuge in a temple there.
 Since resistance was futile, almost all of Macedonia had in the meantime surrendered to the consul and important cities such as Pydna, Beroia, Thessalonike and Pella fell into Roman hands.
 Cities in Thessaly that were still loyal to Perseus were stormed and pillaged.
 The consul first sent a delegation including his son Fabius to Rome to report about the victory and then moved his camp to Pydna.
 He subsequently advanced on Pella, reaching the Macedonian capital after a march of two days.
 When it was reported to him that the king had fled to Samothrake, Paullus quickly broke camp again and marched on Amphipolis.